Date Posted: June 17, 2022

 - Vulnerable sector check (current).

 - A vehicle and valid driver’s license and the ability to travel.

 At SE, we love what we do.
 Every day, we bring hope and happiness to clients, homes, and communities across Canada.
 We treat each person with dignity and love, like our own family; we build empathy; and we do the right thing.
 We are always inspired to make a difference.
 As a not-for-profit social enterprise, we share knowledge, provide the best care, and help each client to realize their most meaningful goals for health and wellbeing.
 We’re a great place to work, and we hope you’ll join our team.

 SE Health is monitoring the global COVID-19 pandemic closely and following all public health directives, including recommendations from the World Health Organization, Government of Canada, and federal and provincial health authorities.
 Our top priority is the health and safety of our clients, their families and our staff.

-Please note that due to the unprecedented circumstance of the Global Pandemic and the resultant public health crisis; and in the interest of the health and safety of our patients/clients, employees, and greater good of public health, SE Health requires those that wish to work for this organization to be fully vaccinated against COVID-19 by October 30, 2021.
+Please note that due to the unprecedented circumstance of the Global Pandemic and the resultant public health crisis; and in the interest of the health and safety of our patients/clients, employees, and greater good of public health, SE Health requires those that wish to work for this organization to be fully vaccinated against COVID-19.
 Fully vaccinated means a person has received both doses of the COVID-19 vaccine and it has been 14 days since the last dose

 SE Health is committed to the success of all its employees.
 If you feel you need accommodations because of illness or disability, please do not hesitate to contact Human Resources at HumanResources@sehc.com at your earliest convenience.